UofT-DSI/team_project/README.md

 ### Project Showcase

-* Each team will have 5 minutes to present your project during the Project Showcase on March 22nd.
+* Each team will have 5 minutes to present your project during the Project Showcase on July 26th.

 * This is not a lot of time, so you should not try to describe every step of your project.